 What is treatment like?

 Acupuncture doesn’t always involve needles.
 A gentle needle technique is usually the fastest and most effective method of treatment.
-We use a special desensitising technique so that the needle is barely felt, if at all.
+I use a special desensitising technique so that the needle is barely felt, if at all.
 With younger children the needles are only inserted very briefly and quickly removed.
 The length of time increases with the age of the child.
-We use very few needles and the finest most pain free needles available.
-They are Japanese sterilise, single use, hypoallergenic, Seirin needles.
+I use very few needles and the finest most pain free needles available.
+They are Japanese sterilised, single use, hypoallergenic, Seirin needles.
 They are very thin and very flexible.
 If your child really doesn’t want to have needles, there are other methods of treatment that we can use such as tui na (a form of Chinese massage), acupressure, laser treatment or moxabustion (heat therapy).

 Your child doesn’t need to sit still during the session and the treatment room is child friendly with toys.
 However, it is a good idea to bring a couple of favourite toys along or a book.